swcarpentry/DEPRECATED-boot-camps/python/biopython/Readme.md

 Solving any particular data manipulation problem takes a certain amount of time, time that should include the time to fix the mistakes and confirm that your code is really is doing what you think it is.
-It is dramatically easier to write a program that you will use once and then throw away than to write a proram that is useful to you again and again.
+It is dramatically easier to write a program that you will use once and then throw away than to write a program that is useful to you again and again.
 Ask: do you really want to solve a particular (easy) format-conversion problem six times, once for each new collaboration and each new dataset?
 If you invest effort in identifying what you need and what parts you will use again and again, you can forget the details of how you solved this (boring) problem in the first place and direct your time to more interesting things.